-We now present an application of the SAMM procedure to assess how (1) time-varying statuses in the family domain are associated with women's employment trajectories in East and West Germany, and (2) the association between the reunification and women's employment trajectories.
+We now present an application of the SAMM procedure to assess (1) how time-varying statuses in the family domain are associated with women's employment trajectories in East and West Germany and (2) the association between the reunification and women's employment trajectories.

-5.1 Step I: Subsequence extraction and clustering
+5.1.
+Step 1: Subsequence Extraction and Clustering

 For the first step of the SAMM procedure, we extracted subsequences from the trajectories and clustered them.
-Here, we chose a subsequence length $\ell=60$ months: a five-year period provides a view of medium-term dynamics within the trajectories, and it is a common time span in the analysis of labor market entry trajectories (Brzinsky-Fay 2014).
-In the online Appendix B, we provide robustness checks testing for different l values.
-We extracted 14'622 subsequences from 4'137 employment trajectories.
+Here, we chose a subsequence length l =60 months: A five-year period provides a view of medium-term dynamics within the trajectories, and it is a common time span in the analysis of labor market entry trajectories (Brzinsky-Fay 2014).
+In online Appendix B, we provide robustness checks testing for different l values.
+We extracted 14,622 subsequences from 4,137 employment trajectories.
 This gives an average of 3.5 subsequences per trajectory.

 We then clustered the extracted subsequences by using SA.
-We chose the optimal matching7 distance measure with constant costs, which is sensitive to duration-a key aspect of employment trajectories-while still being sensitive to timing and sequencing (Studer and Ritschard 2016).
-We used partitioning around the medoid clustering method, as it has the advantage of minimizing a global criterion measuring residual variation (Kaufman and Rousseeuw 1990).
+We chose the optimal matching distance measure with constant costs, 7 which is sensitive to duration-a key aspect of employment trajectories-while still being sensitive to timing and sequencing (Studer and Ritschard 2016).
+We used partitioning around the medoid clustering method as it has the advantage of minimizing a global criterion measuring residual variation (Kaufman and Rousseeuw 1990).
 The number of clusters was chosen to maximize the average silhouette width (ASW).
-We obtained good cluster quality according to the thresholds given in (Kaufman and Rousseeuw 1990) with three groups for each pool of subsequences starting with education (ASW=0.65), OE (ASW=0.64), or employment (ASW=0.62).
-The relative frequency plots presented in Figure A1 of the online appendix further confirm this high within-cluster homogeneity.
-We also made sure that the within-cluster heterogeneity is not linked to age using index plots as presented in Figure A3 of the online appendix.
-Even if we kept three clusters after each ending spell, the choice of the same number of groups for each set of subsequences is not compulsory.
+We obtained good cluster quality according to the thresholds given in Kaufman and Rousseeuw (1990), with three groups for each pool of subsequences starting with education (ASW = .65), OE (ASW = .64), or employment (ASW = .62).
+The relative frequency plots presented in Figure A1 of online Appendix A further confirm this high within-cluster homogeneity.
+We also made sure that the within-cluster heterogeneity is not linked to age using index plots as presented in Figure A3 of online Appendix A. Even if we keep three clusters after each ending spell, the choice of the same number of groups for each set of subsequences is not compulsory.
 For example, we could very well have chosen only one type of transition for leaving an education spell (regardless of the destination) and three for the others depending on the ASW values.

 Figure 3 shows state distribution plots of the subsequence clusters for each starting state.
-The clusters are labeled according to the medoid (i.e., subsequence with the lowest average distance to all others in the cluster).
-The percentages in Figures 3a, 3b, and 3c refer to the share of extracted subsequences starting in education, out of employment, and employment, respectively, and not to individual sequences.
-For instance, the percentages in Figure 3a are calculated as the number of subsequences in each cluster divided by the number of subsequences that start with education.
+The clusters are labeled according to the medoid (i.e., the subsequence with the lowest average distance to all others in the cluster).
+The percentages in Figures 3(a), 3(b), and 3(c) refer to the share of extracted subsequences starting in education, out of employment, and employment, respectively, and not to individual sequences.
+For instance, the percentages in Figure 3(a) are calculated as the number of subsequences in each cluster divided by the number of subsequences that start with education.